 Pennsylvania Convention Center Performances

-If standing out in the cold during the parade isn’t your thing, consider purchasing tickets to watch the Mummers work their magic indoors.
-The Fancy Brigades hold two ticketed competitions inside of the Pennsylvania Convention Center.
+Not a parade person?
+Don’t want to miss a moment of the performances?
+You’re in luck!
+Consider purchasing tickets to watch the Mummers work their magic indoors.
+The Fancy Brigades hold two ticketed competitions inside of the Pennsylvania Convention Center, where all twelve organizations perform in full before going out onto the parade route.
 You can purchase tickets to either of those shows at Independence Visitor Center.

 The Comic Division

-The Comics are the heart and soul of the Philadelphia Mummers Parade.
-The Comic Division is the original division, which traces their roots back to the ancient world, the Middle Ages and early America.
-The Comics compete in a variety of categories and are judged for their costuming and presentations.
-It’s all about satire mockery and light-hearted fun for this group.
+The original division of Mummers, the Comics are the heart and soul of the Philadelphia Mummers Parade.
+With roots tracing roots back to the Ancient World, the Middle Ages, and early America, the Comics’ main mission is to have fun and celebrate the new year.
+The Comics compete in a variety of categories and are judged for their costuming and presentations, performing satire of current events, sports, and mummery.

 The Fancy Brigades

 These are the real showstoppers, who produce theater-like spectacles.
-The Fancy Brigades perform four-and-a-half-minute mini-Broadway-style productions with massive props, scenery and choreography inside of the Pennsylvania Convention Center at two different showtimes.
+Formed in the early 1940s, the Fancy Brigades perform four-and-a-half-minute mini-Broadway-style productions with massive props, scenery and choreography.
+Their performances are so grand, they had to be moved to the inside of the Pennsylvania Convention Center, where they are still performed at two different showtimes.
 As soon as the Fancy Brigades finish their first performance, they join their fellow Mummers on Broad Street before going back to perform a second time for the judges.

 The Fancy Division

-These Mummers are all about the “wow factor.”
-Their goal is to bring dazzling displays of color, form and texture to life through costumes and floats.
-The Fancy Division is judged on their costume and presentation.
+When you think of Mummers in their large, colorful costumes, you’re likely thinking of the Fancy Division.
+With their suits displaying dazzling color, large backpieces, and framing, their goal is to bring dazzling displays of color, form, and texture to life through costumes and floats.
+The Fancy Division is judged on their costuming and presentation.

 The String Band Division

 Music is what matters most to the String Band Division, but that’s not all they do.
-These Mummers play their own music and incorporate Broadway-style choreography along with props to perform a four-and-a-half-minute production in front of the crowd and judges at City Hall.
+These Mummers play their own music and incorporate Broadway-style choreography along with props to perform a production in front of the crowd and judges at City Hall, that even warms those with the harshest winter chills.
 Professional musicians are not permitted to compete in the competition, but based on the sound, you’d never know these talented performers are just amateurs!

 The Wench Brigade Division